directus/directus/docs/extensions/services/introduction.md

   details.
 - **FieldsService:** Provides access to perform CRUD operations to fields used in collections and item records.

-Majority of the services extend the `ItemsService`, providing a unified approach to manipulating data.
-However, there are also standalone services.
-It's important to use the matching service for core collections data type.
-For example, user passwords are only hashed when used with `UsersService` and not `ItemsService`.
+All system collections have a dedicated service which often extend the `ItemsService`.
+If you are working with system collections, use the dedicated service as they may implement additional functionality.
+For example, user passwords are hashed when used with the `UsersService`, but not with the `ItemsService`.

 ::: tip List of Available Services